torbenwb/MC_GD2_Unit3/README.md

 * Card Game Player - covers the design and implementation of the `Player` class, capable of drawing, discarding, and playing cards.
 * Card Game Enemy - covers the design and implementation of the `Enemy` and `Creature` classes.
 * Card Effects - covers the implementation of distinct card effects as well as game state management systems.

+### Scriptable Objects

+This project makes use of several different types of scriptable objects.

+* `Card_SO`: represents a unique type of card and contains card data including name, description, cost, image, and effects.
+* `Creature_SO`: represents a unique creature type.
+Contains creature's attack strength, health, and image.
+* `Deck_SO`: represents a deck of cards.
+Cards are represented by the nested `CardType` class which contains a unique card type (`Card_SO`) and the quantity of that card type.
+* `GameEvent`: represents a reusable game event.
+Notifies encapsulated `GameEventListener` when event is raised.

+### Board and Board Items

+The `Board` and `BoardItem` scripts implement control over the layout of items on the board.
+These items may be anything but in this project board items are used to represent the cards in the player's hand and the enemy's creatures on the board.